I’m obsessed with how food is named.

 - We had Formula One racing

-None of these definitions evoke the kind of thoughts you want when it comes to feeding a baby.
+None of these definitions evokes the kind of thoughts you want when it comes to feeding a baby.

 Formula is a terrible name.
 It implies artificiality and chemical concoctions.
-It makes one think of laboratories and math textbooks and chemistry exams.
-It promotes images of magical potions and Frankenstein and rocket fuel.
+It makes one think of laboratories, math textbooks, and chemistry exams.
+It promotes images of magical potions, Frankenstein, and rocket fuel.
 It’s a word used to name a cleaning product (Formula 409) and a skin care line.
-It’s a word used in devising corporate strategies and to describe novels filled with expected tropes.
+It’s a word used to describe corporate strategies and novels filled with expected tropes.

-It’s a word that separates the breast milk replacement product from anything maternal or natural or nurturing.
+It’s a word that separates the breast milk replacement product from anything maternal, natural, or nurturing.

 And there were so many better options.
 My plan was to list a bunch here, both amusing and realistic, but my wife proposed the best one, making the rest look ridiculous.